 Our ultimate goal: transform the policies and places people need to live healthy lives.

-- Health and equity are primary considerations in public and private sector decision making
+- Health and equity are primary considerations in decision-making;

-- All people have the information, tools and power needed to influence decisions that affect their health.
+- All people have the information, tools, and power needed to influence decisions that affect their lives; and

-- Health provides a holistic framework that brings diverse people and organizations to work together.
+- Health provides a framework that brings diverse people and organizations together.

 Human Impact Partners’ mission is to transform the policies and places people need to live healthy lives by increasing the consideration of health and equity in decision-making.

 - Research – Conduct policy focused, innovative and strategic research that evaluates health impacts and inequities to support targeted campaigns and movements for social change;